Locate Low Income Housing With No Waiting List Near Me

 Meanwhile, the federal government consistently subsidizes middle- and upper-class homeowners.

-Federal Expenditures on Low Income Housing programs, the fiscal year 2021
+Federal Expenditures on Low Income Housing programs, the fiscal

 But this new vision did not carry over to Johnson’s successors.
 The Nixon administration imposed a moratorium on public housing construction.
 Essentially, moves by the Reagan and Clinton administrations resulted in public housing being built only to replace existing units.
 The Reagan administration drastically cut rent-assistance programs from HUD, which promotes affordable housing and has made homelessness a part of American life.